Government support programs for farming businesses and families:

 Feed and Fodder Register

-The Tasmanian Government is providing $44,000 to the
+The Tasmanian Government provided $44,000 to the

 Tasmanian Farmers and Graziers Association (TFGA) to tackle feed and fodder shortages during dry conditions.
 TFGA will reinvigorate its state-wide fodder register and move to a wholly online service with farmers able to enter and edit details themselves.
 For further information, refer to www.tasfodder.com.au or phone 1800 154 111 (within Tasmania).

 A loan scheme with concessional rates that can be applied for at any time.
 Diversify your markets, prepare for, manage through or recover from drought.
 Visit Regional Investment Corporation for details.

 Farmers requiring immediate advice and support can contact the Rural Financial Counselling Service provided by Rural Business Tasmania on 1300 883 276, the Department of Human Services Farmer Assistance Hotline on 132 316, the ATO Drought Assistance line on 13 11 42 (Option 3) or the

 Tasmanian Department of State Growth on 1800 440 026 or visiting www.stategrowth.tas.gov.au

 Rural Financial Counselling